sebastian-e-campetella/product-review/README.md

 If you maybe run, you do use next code:

-I have some trouble here, I need more time for reding and understand the behavior in java and spring
+I need more time to read and understand the behavior of java and spring

 ### You can create some produts and review by curl
 ```